Fort Lauderdale Truck Accident Lawyer

 In filing a claim against any of these entities, you may be able to recover economic damages, such as the costs of medical care and lost wages from being out of work.
 You may also be entitled to non-economic damages, which include pain and suffering, emotional anguish, scarring and disfigurement, and related losses.

 Consult with a Fort Lauderdale Truck Accident Lawyer About Your Claim

-For more information on your rights as the victim of a truck accident, please contact the Leifer Law Firm by calling 561-660-9421 or visiting us online.
+For more information on your rights as the victim of a truck accident, please contact Leifer & Ramirez by calling 561-660-9421 or visiting us online.
 We can schedule a free case evaluation with one of our experienced Fort Lauderdale truck accident attorneys who can review your circumstances and explain your legal options.